ie3-institute/simona/docs/readthedocs/config.md

     calculateMissingReactivePowerWithModel = true

-Using the default configuration the universally unique identifier can be set to "default".
+Using the default configuration the universally unique identifier should be empty.
+Alternatively, the parameter can dropped to use the default empty list.

-    uuids = ["default"]
+    uuids = []

 Choosing the scaling factor of relevant participant parameters such as rated power or annual power consumption: